 Conquering the negative self-talk removes one obstacle and lands you closer to addressing the logistical issues.
 A huge barrier however stands between the two, securing the date.
 While I possess no scientific study to back the following up I speculate the cerebral palsy population receives more rejections than their able-bodied peers.
 Enough rejection could empower the negative self-talk to return.

 Rejection use to leave me exploring self-doubt.
-In my memoir Off Balanced (available on the Kindle* and Nook) I talk about my college crush Liz turning me down when I asked her out.
+In my memoir Off Balanced (available at Amazon* and additionally on the Nook) I talk about my college crush Liz turning me down when I asked her out.
 Interestingly enough I felt satisfied after the rejection because I at least made a move.
 Yet I did wonder for a moment if my cerebral palsy played a role in her answer.

 The same question I could let linger with every rejection but rather than dwelling on something I can’t change I eventually learned to look at rejection a different way.
 Focus on times when you assumed the rejecter role.
 For instance in college on two separate instances friends informed me someone we knew liked me.
 Both times I chose to let the information go.
 Essentially I rejected through inaction.
 Remembering the times when I served as the rejecter makes getting rejected feel less personal.

-Hopefully reading today’s post will help you, allow you to realize while cerebral palsy’s interference in your pursuit to find love sucks, you maintain some power.
+Hopefully reading today’s post will help you.
+Allow you to realize while cerebral palsy’s interference in finding love sucks, you maintain some power.
 Concentrate on what you can control.
 Forget what you can’t.

-Whether your love will come from an inter-ability relationship or a relationship with a disabled partner, remember you can find love.
+Whether your love will come from an inter-ability relationship or a relationship with a disabled partner, remember finding love remains possible.